transitland/transitland-processing-animation/blog/blogpost.md

 [![IMAGE ALT TEXT](http://i.imgur.com/749hhoE.png)](https://vimeo.com/230490552 "Atlanta Transit Flows")

-## How it works
+# How it works

 To get the data, the `transitflow.py` makes use of three Transitland API endpoints:

 1) **Stops** to get transit stop locations
 2) **Routes** to get operator vehicle types
-3) **ScheduleStopPairs** to get scheduled origin -> destination stop pairs, including timestamps and geolocations.
+3) **ScheduleStopPairs** to get origin -> destination schedule stop pairs, including timestamps and geolocations.

 The `ScheduleStopPairs` endpoint does the bulk of the work.
-Each `ScheduleStopPair` contains an origin stop, a destination stop, a route, an operator, and arrival and departure times.
-Each `ScheduleStopPair` also includes a service calendar, describing which days a trip is possible. *TransitFlow* uses the [schedule stop pairs API](http://transit.land/api/v1/schedule_stop_pairs) endpoint to search for all `ScheduleStopPair`s for a specified operator or within a specified bounding box.
-It then concatenates these `ScheduleStopPair`s into a table and outputs a single output csv file which will drive the animation.
+Each `ScheduleStopPair` is an edge between an origin stop and a destination stop.
+Each `ScheduleStopPair` also includes origin departure time and destination arrival time, and a service calendar which tells you which days a trip is possible. *TransitFlow* searches for all `ScheduleStopPairs` for a specified operator or within a specified bounding box.
+It then concatenates these `ScheduleStopPairs` into a table and outputs a single output csv file which will drive the animation.
 The Processing sketch reads in this output csv file, uses the [Unfolding Maps](http://unfoldingmaps.org/) library to convert geolocations into screen positions, and animates vehicle movements from origin stop to destination stop using linear interpolation.

-## How to use it
+# How to use it

 There are two ways to go about using this tool:

-#### 1) Search by transit operator onestop_id
+### 1) Search by transit operator onestop_id

 To animate a particular transit operator, find that operator's `onestop_id` using the [Transitland Feed Registery](https://transit.land/feed-registry/).
 The `onestop_id` for BART, for example, is `o-9q9-bart`.